When it comes to building your wealth and achieving financial freedom, growth and income are two of the most important components of the formula.

 Tax is the enemy of wealth accumulation.
 If you have to take money out of investments for tax, the power of compounding is dramatically reduced.

-Now this isn’t going to be a tax lesson, but for now just appreciate that a key benefit of growth assets is the ability to delay the payment of tax.
+Now, this isn’t going to be a tax lesson, just appreciate that a key benefit of growth assets is the ability to delay the payment of tax.

 When to use Income